sunshroom/sunshroom.com/contents/development/index.md

 ### <a name="pendrell"></a>Pendrell

 [Pendrell](https://github.com/synapticism/pendrell) is a minimalistic yet fully-featured WordPress theme meant for personal blogging and lifestreaming.
 You can see it in action on my blog, [Synapticism](http://synapticism.com).
+I have also adapted Pendrell for use on the [Drumlore](http://drumlore.com) and [Omnitropic](http://omnitropic.com) web sites.

 ### <a name="ubik"></a>Ubik